 Teaching is online with a blend of synchronous and asynchronous learning.
-Teachers use the gradual release of responsibility model where content is provided by the teacher to the student prior to the lesson.
+Teachers use the gradual release of responsibility (GRR) model where content is provided by the teacher to the student prior to the lesson.
 In the synchronous lesson a small group of students are taught by one or two teachers.
 This time is used to problem solve, critically analyse and to collaborate with each other.
 By the end of the lesson teachers aim to know what each student understands and can do in preparation for completing follow-up work in the independent learning space.

-Platforms used to support learning include WebEX/TEAMS for synchronous lessons, google classroom for independent and collaborative work.
+MS Teams is used to support learning for synchronous lessons, and for independent and collaborative work.